hundredrabbits/thebook/north_pacific_logbook.md

 Wind is invariably weak, coming out of the east.

+##### 1730
+Wandered into another patch of calm.
+This is better than beating or running into high winds.
+It's too bad that our options are too much wind or none at all.

+A quiet ocean isn't the worse thing, as there is much to enjoy.
+Our neighbours the Pacific white-sided dolphins came to see us 3 times today.
+Because the sea was flat, we could hear them coming from far away.
+They are a most welcome sight.
+No matter how bad I'm feeling, their visit always perks me right up!
+Bowie left to look for food, we're left with the cackling storm petrels for company.

+We moved closer to 180°W, we are at 178°E, here's hoping for wind returning later today so we can finally cross that invisible line!
+We noticed today that one of our spreader lights was broken, our espar heater too has issues...
+Pino is going to need a lot of love and attention after this trip is over.

+##### 2230
+Sometimes sailing feels like witchcraft.
+There was hardly any wind before, Pino was bobbing stupidly in the water as I sat inside, waiting.
+I got tired of the motion and of the sails beating about, so I went outside to steer.
+Devine reduces the jib in periods of calm to reduce chafe, but keeps a tiny 'scarf' to ease the back and forth pendulum motion from waves.
+I felt tiny, irregular puffs of wind so I unfurled the jib and pointed us east.
+Perfect.
+Wind filled the sails and we started to go forward?
+It was like presenting the full jib created movement, the wind awaking with it.
+I was amazed, and started dancing in the cockpit, happy to be moving forward in a favourable direction!
+Hope the wind stays with us, if so... we'll cross 180°W!
+Maybe the school of dolphins from before pitied us and returned to pull us on — ah, what good friends!

 # Food storage

 Purchasing food in bulk is ideal for long passages, but if these items are not stored properly, they'll turn rancid or spawn insects, and you'll have wasted both precious calories and money.
 To avoid both insects and rancidity, it is important to learn how to store food properly, in air-tight glass jars or food-safe plastic bins, away from light and moisture.